SasthaSS/git-task/README.md

-Certainly!
 Here are 30 Git commands along with their definitions:

 1. `git init`: Initializes a new Git repository in the current directory.
 2. `git clone <repository_url>`: Clones an existing repository from a remote server to your local machine.